dyhes/zulip/docs/production/export-and-import.md

   `LOCAL_UPLOADS_DIR`, any files uploaded by users (including avatars) will be stored in that directory and you'll want to back it up.

-- Your Zulip configuration including secrets from `/etc/zulip/`.
+- Your Aloha configuration including secrets from `/etc/zulip/`.
   E.g. if you lose the value of `secret_key`, all users will need to log in again when you set up a replacement server since you won't be able to verify their cookies.
 If you lose `avatar_salt`, any